1st eclipse season of 2026

 Maximum of 7 eclipses in one year

 Also, it’s remotely possible for a calendar year to sport two eclipse seasons with three eclipses each, and one eclipse from an eclipse season that straddles into the previous or following year.
-By way of example, we present the years 1935 and 1879-80.
+Click in to see two examples, the years 1935 and 1879-80.

 Bottom line: Eclipse seasons are periods during which eclipses not only can take place, but must take place.
-A minimum of two eclipses (one solar and one lunar, in either order) happens in one eclipse season.
-A maximum of three eclipses is possible (either lunar/solar/lunar, or solar/lunar/solar).
-In 2024, the first eclipse season was in March-April, and the second eclipse season is in September-October.
+There’s a minimum of two eclipses in one eclipse season and a maximum of seven eclipses possible in a calendar year.
+In 2026, the 1st eclipse season is in February-March, and the 2nd eclipse season is in August.